scareyo/homelab/README.md

 ### Zeus

-Zeus is a Hetzner Cloud VPS used to expose services running on the Cozystack platform to the internet.
+Zeus is a Hetzner Cloud VPS used to expose cluster applications to the internet.

 ## Setup